This is a semi-generic approach to generating sequences of numbers in Perl using an interator, and for some sequences by "ith" or predicate too.

 as in freedom), published under the terms of the

 And some separate "alphabetical" related sequences, using the "Lingua" modules.
-(From CPAN, or here.)
+Download from CPAN, or here.

 The sig files are Gnu PG ascii armoured